SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/petrichor-script.md

 Version numbers are in the format `major.minor.patch.preview`.

-Major and minor version must be specified.
+`Major` and `minor` version must be specified.

+!!! info

-If patch or patch and preview versions are blank, they are assumed to be any version.
+    If `patch` version or `patch` and `preview` versions are blank, they are assumed to be any version.

+!!! warning

+    The `patch` version cannot be blank if the `preview` version is specified.

+!!! tip

+    Set this token's value to the minimum Petrichor version required to handle your input file.

 ???+ important "Restrictions"